Pokemondex

 Ceruledge evolved from armarouge that evolved from charcadet.

-Ceruledge is weak to ground, rock, ghost, water and dark type moves.
+Ceruledge is weak to ghost, dark, ground, rock and water type moves.

 Ceruledge has made a notable impression on the Pokémon community as the darker, more mature counterpart to Armarouge, appealing to trainers drawn to edgier aesthetic designs and melancholic narratives.
 Its exclusive availability in Pokémon Violet immediately created version-based preference conversations among fans, with many gravitating toward Ceruledge for its supernatural elements and warrior philosophy.
 The character design has resonated particularly strongly with fans of samurai and dark fantasy aesthetics, inspiring fanart, fan fiction, and cosplay that emphasize its ghostly weaponry and tragic backstory.
 In the anime, Ceruledge gained significant screen time through Amethio's team in Pokémon Horizons: The Series, where its role as a formidable antagonist's Pokémon enhanced its reputation as a serious threat rather than a gimmicky novelty.
 The Pokédex lore about lingering regrets and grudges has sparked philosophical discussions within the fanbase about the nature of Pokémon emotions and the ethical implications of capturing Pokémon bound to traumatic histories.
 Ceruledge merchandise, including plushies and trading cards, has been popular among collectors, particularly those interested in Ghost and Fire-type Pokémon.
 The design's influence has extended to fan communities who discuss Ceruledge alongside other "tragic" Pokémon like Gengar and Misdreavus, contributing to broader conversations about how Pokémon games explore darker themes within their colorful worlds.